 An additional 7 percent personal income tax ("PIT") is applied (withheld) to regular profit distributions taxed under a reduced rate, provided the distribution was made to a natural person (both resident and non-resident).
 The applicable double tax treaty may limit such withholding for tax non-residents of Estonia.
-No additional 7 percent tax applies if the dividend is distributed to corporate shareholders.
+No additional 7 percent tax applies if the dividend is distributed to corporate shareholders (except tax transparent legal entities, such as trust funds (in Estonian: usaldusfond)).